acarrico/wayland-protocol/README.md

 # Details

-I started the project with "test-client.rkt" which was completely manual ffi bindings, and from there created "wayland-*.rkt", and the generated interfaces.
+I started the project with "test-client.rkt" which was completely manual ffi bindings, and from there created the wayland-0 and wayland-0/generated modules.
 Let's walk the source.

 ```
-(require "wayland-client.rkt")
+(require "wayland-0/client")

 (let ((wl-display (wl_display_connect #f)))
   ...